 The warranty or guarantee of the best golf hitting mats is limited in scope and time.
 However, most manufacturers offer replacement warranties on their mats that last around one year after purchase.

-In terms of protection, most mats offer a high level of UV coating to keep the material green and not sun-faded.
+In terms of protection, most golf mats offer a high level of UV coating to keep the material green and not sun-faded.

 Complete Your Home Setup